alerta/alerta-docs/_build/html/_sources/server.rst.txt

 reject them using :ref:`pre-receive hooks <prereceive>`.
-Alerts can also be used to trigger actions in other systems after the alert has been processed using :ref:`post-receive hooks <postreceive>` or following an alert :ref:`status change <status_change>` for bi-directional integration.
+Alerts can also be used to trigger actions in other systems after the alert has been processed using :ref:`post-receive hooks <postreceive>` or following an :ref:`operator action <take_action>` or alert :ref:`status change <status_change>` for bi-directional integration.

-There are several :ref:`integrations <integrations>` with popular monitoring tools available and :ref:`webhooks <webhooks>` can be used to trivially integrate with AWS Cloudwatch, Pingdom, PagerDuty and many more.
+There are several :ref:`integrations <integrations>` with popular monitoring tools available and :ref:`webhooks <webhooks>` can be used to trivially integrate with AWS Prometheus, Grafana, PagerDuty and many more.

 .. _event_processing: